MahdiGhafoorian/Doc_lang_Identifier/README.md

 # Document Language Identification

-This project implements a **document-level language identification system** using a **FastText-style character n-gram model**.
+This project implements a **document language identification system** using a **FastText-style character n-gram model**.
 These n-grams are embedded and averaged using an EmbeddingBag layer, followed by a linear classifier to predict the document language.

-Our approach is inspired by [Bojanowski et al. (2016)](https://arxiv.org/abs/1607.04606), who proposed enriching word vectors with subword information.
+My approach is inspired by [Bojanowski et al. (2016)](https://arxiv.org/abs/1607.04606), who proposed enriching word vectors with subword information.

 It can predict the language of:
 - `.txt` files
 - `.pdf` documents
 - `.docx` documents

 ## How to Run

 1. Prepare training data by putting the in data/ folder

 ```
 data/
-├── en.txt   # English lines
+├── eng.txt   # English lines
-├── fr.txt   # French lines
+├── fra.txt   # French lines
-├── de.txt   # German lines
+├── deu.txt   # German lines
 ...
 ```